TAPR/OpenHPSDR-SVN/USBBlaster-Binaries/README_2.txt

-Here are the steps to program the Mercury EPCS16 via FX2/USBblaste under Quartus II.
+Here are the steps to program the Mercury EPCS16 via FX2/USBblaster under Quartus II.

 - Program the FX2 with USBblaster code as previously i.e. run usbblaster.bat.
 - Use the FX2/USBblaster to program the Mercury FPGA with Serial_Flash.sof.

+OR

 - Convert your Mercury.sof file to a Mercury.jic file.
 See Altera AN370 page 11
   as to how to do this.
 The FPGA is an EP3C25 and the flash an EPCS16.
-- Use the FX2/USBblaster to program Mercury with Mercury.jic
+  Set up Quartus to program the flash chip using a *.jic file.
+Make sure you set the programming options.
+  Save the *.cdf file to the working directory then;
+- use quartus_pgm *.cdf to program the flash chip (can take a minute to do this)
-- Power cycle the Ozy and Mercury boards and Mercury will load from its flash memory.
+- Cycle power to Ozy and Mercury boards and Mercury will load from its flash memory.

-I've attached the source for Serial_Flash.v.
-It's just the SFL Megafunction with this line in it

-SFL SFL_code(.noe_in(1'b0));

-Once you are able to correctly load the flash chip then this could be included in your Mercury code since it is tiny.

 Here are the steps to program the Mercury EPCS16 using a batch file

-- Program the FX2 with USBblaster code as previously i.e. run usbblaster.bat.
-- Convert your Mercury.sof file to a Mercury.jic file.
-See Altera AN370 page 11
-  as to how to do this.
-The FPGA is an EP3C25 and the flash an EPCS16.
-- Convert the Mercury.jic file into a Mercury.jam file.
-See Altera AN370 page 19.
-- Run the following from the comand line; quartus_jli -a configure Mercury.jam -l
-- Cycle power to Ozy and Mercury boards and Mercury will load from its flash memory.
+load_firmwareV1.1.exe  0xfffe  0x7 ozyfw-sdr1k.hex
+sleep 1000
+upload_fpgaV1.1.exe 0xfffe 0x7 usb_blaster.rbf
+sleep 1000
+load_firmwareV1.1.exe  0xfffe  0x7 std.hex

+// this has loaded the FX2 to make it look like a USBblaser and
+// linked the FPGA pins to the flash memeory

+then

+sleep 3000
+quartus_pgm mercury.cdf

+Which will program the flash

 OR

 - The above can be run from Program-Mercury-EPCS16.bat in this directory if desired.

-NOTE: YOu need to use quartus_jli from Quartus II V8.1 since this supports the Cyclone III devices.
+NOTE: YOu need to use quartus_pgm from Quartus II V8.1 since this supports the Cyclone III devices.